AnyBlok/anyblok-book/en/02_project/01_install.md

 We advice to use a [python virtual environment]( https://docs.python.org/3/tutorial/venv.html).
-One of its main advantage is to make you able to develop different projects with different version of libraries.
+One of its main advantage is to make you able to develop different projects with different versions of libraries.
 This avoid conflict when 2 applications depend on different versions of the same library.

-Here is how to create the virtualenv and activating it.
+Here is how to create the virtualenv and activate it.

 ```bash
 python3 -m venv rooms-venv
 source rooms-venv/bin/activate
 ```

-Once activated all python commands (likes ``pip`` and so on) are launched in this context.
+Once activated, all python commands (like ``pip`` and so on) are launched in this context.

 In all this book we assume you have activated your virtual environment.
 You can